At a Glance

 - Every one of your users is completing the same tasks within all segments

-So do I need participants for every customer segment?
+So do I need contributors for every customer segment?
 Overall, when setting up your qualitative test you first need to break down your audience into specific customer segments.
 This will allow you to target and design for people visiting your site or app.

 Once you’ve broken down your audience into customer segments, we suggest including 4-6 users in each group.
-By testing with multiple participants in each segment, you’ll find out how to give your customers a better experience, which will lead to better results for you!
+By testing with multiple contributors in each segment, you’ll find out how to give your customers a better experience, which will lead to better results for you!

 Visit UserTesting University today to complete a brief, on-demand course: How Many Participants Should be Included in a Test?